Amy Kremer: Women for Trump, Women for America First and Women Vote Smart

 In June 2018, Kremer, who by then was a co-founder of Women for Trump, was interviewed on CNN, where she insisted that family separations at the U.S.–Mexico border were occurring at the same level for both the Obama administration and the Trump administration.
 She claimed that Jeh Johnson, the Obama administration's United States Secretary of Homeland Security, said that "they were separating families".
 However, CNN played the actual quote from Johnson, who had said: "There's no policy or practice, at least on my watch, to separate women, parents from their children", although he was sure there still were "individual cases for reasons of health or safety" of such happenings.
 Kremer's on-the-spot reaction was to insist that her quote of Johnson "happened", although later she tweeted that she had "conflated 2 different articles with quotes from 2 different Obama" administration officials.

-In 2019 Kremer and her daughter Kylie founded Women for America First, which organized a protest against the impeachment of Donald Trump in Washington, D.C. in October 2019.
+In 2019, Kremer and her daughter Kylie founded Women for America First, which organized a protest against the impeachment of Donald Trump in Washington, D.C., in October of that year.
 In April 2020 the group organized several protests against stay-at-home orders implemented in response to the COVID-19 pandemic.
-In Autumn 2020 Women for America First campaigned in support of Amy Coney Barrett's nomination to the U.S. Supreme Court.
+In the fall of 2020, Women for America First campaigned in support of Amy Coney Barrett's nomination to the U.S. Supreme Court.

 Kremer became treasurer of Women Vote Smart in February 2019.
 As of October 2021, Women Vote Smart had failed to submit six required reports to the Federal Election Commission (FEC) since February 2019, resulting in the organization owing $20,000 to the FEC.
 As of February 2022, Kremer and Women Vote Smart owed at least $49,000 in past-due fines to the FEC.